multiversx/mx-bridge-eth-go/README.md

 - Commit messages should be prefixed with the package(s) they modify.
     - E.g. "core/indexer: fixed a typo"

-Please see the [documentation](https://docs.multiversx.com) for more details on the Elrond project.
+Please see the [documentation](https://docs.multiversx.com) for more details on the MultiversX project.